William Ewart Gladstone: Opposition (1855–1859)

-The Conservative Leader Lord Derby became Prime Minister in 1858, but Gladstone—who like the other Peelites was still nominally a Conservative—declined a position in his government, opting not to sacrifice his free trade principles.
+The Conservative Leader Lord Derby became Prime Minister in 1858, but Gladstone – who like the other Peelites was still nominally a Conservative – declined a position in his government, opting not to sacrifice his free-trade principles.

 Between November 1858 and February 1859, Gladstone, on behalf of Lord Derby's government, was made Extraordinary Lord High Commissioner of the Ionian Islands embarking via Vienna and Trieste on a twelve-week mission to the southern Adriatic entrusted with complex challenges that had arisen in connection with the future of the British protectorate of the United States of the Ionian Islands.

 In 1858, Gladstone took up the hobby of tree felling, mostly of oak trees, an exercise he continued with enthusiasm until he was 81 in 1891.
-Eventually, he became notorious for this activity, prompting Lord Randolph Churchill to observe: "For the purposes of recreation he has selected the felling of trees; and we may usefully remark that his amusements, like his politics, are essentially destructive.
+Eventually, he became notorious for this activity, prompting Lord Randolph Churchill to observe: For the purposes of recreation he has selected the felling of trees; and we may usefully remark that his amusements, like his politics, are essentially destructive.
 Every afternoon the whole world is invited to assist at the crashing fall of some beech or elm or oak.
 The forest laments in order that Mr Gladstone may perspire."
 Less noticed at the time was his practice of replacing the trees felled by planting new saplings.

 Gladstone was a lifelong bibliophile.
-In his lifetime, he read around 20,000 books, and eventually owned a library of over 32,000.
+In his lifetime, he read around 20,000 books, and eventually owned a library of more than 32,000 volumes.